WetDesertRock/music.lua/README.md

 `music.chords.hdim7`

 ###Misc
-`music.temperments` - List of the avaliable temperments.
+`music.temperaments` - List of the available temperament.

 ##TODO
 * Fix intervals so you can have a dim 7.
 Perhaps just use a simple table look up?